tomkidd/Quake3-iOS/README.md

 #  Quake III: Arena for iOS and tvOS for Apple TV

-This is my port of Quake for iOS, running in modern resolutions including the full width of the iPhone X. I have also made a target and version for tvOS to run on Apple TV.
+This is my port of Quake III: Arena for iOS, running in modern resolutions including the full width of the iPhone X. I have also made a target and version for tvOS to run on Apple TV.

 Features